otc-technologies-gmbh/dpma/README.md

 ## Important Notes

 1. **Real Submissions**: This API submits REAL trademark applications to DPMA.
-Each submission incurs real fees (minimum €290).
+Each submission incurs real fees (minimum 290 EUR).

 2. **Payment Deadline**: After submission, payment must be made within **3 months** using the provided bank details and the `aktenzeichen` as payment reference.
 Failure to pay results in automatic withdrawal of the application.

-3. **Receipt Storage**: Receipt PDFs are automatically saved to the `receipts/` folder with the format `{aktenzeichen}_{filename}.pdf`.
+3. **Receipt Storage**: Receipt ZIP archives are automatically saved to the `receipts/` folder with the format `{aktenzeichen}_documents.zip`.

 4. **Debug Mode**: When `DEBUG=true`, detailed logs are output and response XMLs are saved to the `debug/` folder for troubleshooting.

-5. **Nice Classes**: The API supports three modes for Nice class term selection: selecting the entire class header, selecting specific individual terms by name, or defaulting to the first available term group.
-See the Nice Classes Array section for details.
+5. **Nice Class Terms**: Terms must use the exact German names as shown in the DPMA form.
+The API searches for terms and selects matching checkboxes.

-6. **Image Trademarks**: All trademark types are fully supported: word marks (`type: "word"`), figurative/image marks (`type: "figurative"`), and combined marks (`type: "combined"`).
+6. **Image Trademarks**: Currently word marks are fully supported.
+Image and combined marks require image upload which is partially implemented.

+7. **Delivery Address**: By default, the applicant's address is used.
+Set `deliveryAddress` with a different address if needed.

 ## Testing